Travel guide

 Viajero con eSIM para Botsuana durante un safari en el delta del Okavango

-An eSIM for Botswana keeps you connected in Gaborone and in the big safari parks without paying for African roaming, which is usually among the most expensive in the world.
-In this guide, you will see the real coverage by area, which operators run the network, and how many GB you need for a trip between the Okavango Delta, Chobe, and the Makgadikgadi salt pans.
+An eSIM for Botswana keeps you connected in Gaborone and in the major safari parks without paying for African roaming, which is usually among the most expensive in the world.
+In this guide, you’ll see the actual coverage by zone, which operators power the network, and how many GB you need for a trip between the Okavango Delta, Chobe, and the Makgadikgadi salt pans.

 Does an eSIM work in Botswana?

 Yes.
 An eSIM works in Botswana and connects to 4G networks in cities and major tourist hubs like Gaborone, Maun, Kasane, and Francistown.
-It is installed before you travel, so you will have data as soon as you land, without having to look for a local SIM or pay exorbitant roaming fees.
+You install it before traveling, so you'll have data as soon as you land, without having to search for a local SIM or pay exorbitant roaming fees.

-That said, it's important to understand that Botswana is a huge and sparsely populated country, with vast areas of the Kalahari Desert and Okavango Delta wetlands where mobile coverage is scarce or nonexistent.
-In towns, cities, and access points to the parks, you'll have a good signal; within the more remote safari camps, you'll depend on the lodge's Wi-Fi or be completely disconnected, which many travelers value as part of the experience.
-An eSIM gives you connection where it's available, which is during transfers, at airports, and in cities.
-If your trip includes neighboring countries, also consider an eSIM for South Africa, a common entry point to the region.
+That said, it’s important to understand that Botswana is a huge and sparsely populated country, with vast areas of the Kalahari Desert and Okavango Delta wetlands where mobile coverage is scarce or nonexistent.
+In towns, cities, and park entrances, you’ll have good signal; within more remote safari camps, you’ll depend on the lodge’s Wi-Fi or be completely disconnected, which many travelers value as part of the experience.
+An eSIM gives you connection where it exists, which is in transfers, airports, and cities.
+If you continue exploring the continent after Botswana, at PuraSIM we have eSIM guides for other African destinations, such as the eSIM for Comoros, useful if your itinerary includes an island stopover.

 Traveler with eSIM for Botswana during a safari in the Okavango Delta